DataBiosphere/terra-workspace-manager/README.md

 Artifactory server.
 That is where supporting libraries are published and where we publish the WSM client

+#### Building

+To, you may have to run a few things before `gradle build`, which builds and tests the code.

+If you are developing in any openAPI components, you must run `./gradlew generateSwaggerCode` before you build.

+Additionally, you may need to run `./gradlew :service:dependencies --write-locks` if you add gradle packages.

 ### Dependencies
 We use [Gradle's dependency locking](https://docs.gradle.org/current/userguide/dependency_locking.html) to ensure that builds use the same transitive dependencies, so they're reproducible.
 This means that